alf-tool/alf-doc/doc/blog/2014-12-03-what-would-a-functional-sql-look-like.md

                                                  WHERE color = 'Red' )
 ```

-The syntax proposal has many advantages over Alf syntaxes shown in previous section and SQL itself:
+My new syntax seems to have many advantages in comparison to Alf and SQL itself:

 * Not too many parentheses are required, unlike Alf's purely functional syntax,
 * The proposal does not rely on variable assignment, nor does it use object-oriented confusing constructs,
 * Inserting a new relational operator into an existing expression is as simple as adding a new line, as shown by the query at right,
 * As illustrated too, it is still easy to embed sub-expressions; the syntax thereby nicely exposes the compositional nature of relational algebra.
-* The syntax can still be given a formal functional semantics (in terms of lambda calculus); in other words, it can be made precise.
+* The syntax can still be given a formal functional semantics (e.g. terms of lambda calculus); in other words, it can be made precise.

-## A brief overview of semantics
+## Brief overview of the semantics

-What is the semantics of it?
-Let me first start by removing the syntactic sugar, getting closer to Alf regarding argument values:
+What might be the semantics of the language sketch here?
+Let me start by removing the syntactic sugar, getting closer to Alf regarding argument values:

 ``` ruby
 suppliers